FAQ: Canadian Medical Graduate (CMG) Interview and Information Session

 How many interviewers take part in the interview?

 All interviews will include 2 interviewers (one faculty and one resident).

 If the interview is 30 minutes what else do I do on the interview day?

 We have planned an event to provide useful information for you to learn more about our program, opportunities available and the diversity of our teaching sites.
 We have also brought together numerous students, program directors and teachers from our program for you to meet during the course of the session.

-If you are particularly interested in the Barrie/Newmarket or Rural Stream, please request to interview at the sessions designated for the Barrie/Newmarket and Rural stream so that you may have questions answered by faculty and residents from these streams.
-There will only be representatives for these streams on the Barrie or Newmarket or Rural days.
+If you are particularly interested in the Rural Stream, please request to interview at the sessions designated for the Barrie/Newmarket and Rural stream so that you may have questions answered by faculty and residents from this stream.
+There will only be representatives for this stream on the Rural days.